What Is A Transition Word In An Essay?

 Some students can perfectly move from one section to another, but it so happens that it is challenging to separate thoughts when you want to combine them into one.
 Transition words allow us to make the text readable and understandable for learning.
 Why are these words so important?
-Because they help to complete one thought correctly and move on to another while not losing the essence of the whole idea.
+Because essay writing help to complete one thought correctly and move on to another while not losing the essence of the whole idea.

 Without using transition words, you can easily get lost in the text.
 But you should also not use them too much in the text because this can lead to the fact that the text will seem clumsy or illiterate, so you need to stick to edges.
 To do this, we have created an article to help you with transition words you need to know for writing essays.